Seahawks mailbag: What to make of Shaquem Griffin’s use against the 49ers, and have the tight ends disappointed?

 Some wondered if Hollister was being showcased as there were rampant rumors the team was dangling him in trade talks — he has a $3.2 million salary this season and with some of Seattle’s other recent moves, the Seahawks might have been looking to get out of paying the rest of that.
 But that didn’t happen as the Tuesday trade deadline passed and Hollister remained on the team.

-But as noted, Dissly has also been used in more of a blocking role the past two weeks, with Hollister seeing about half of his snaps split out as a receiver —- 17 either in the slot or out wide.
-So maybe there have been some gameplan things at work as well in getting Hollister on the field more in receiving roles and Dissly inline.
+But as noted, Dissly has also been used in more of a blocking role the past two weeks, with Hollister seeing about half of his snaps split out as a receiver — 17 either in the slot or out wide.
+So maybe there have been some game-plan things at work as well in getting Hollister on the field more in receiving roles and Dissly inline.

 Seattle also now has rookie Colby Parkinson as the fourth tight end after releasing Luke Willson Tuesday (Willson could stay on the practice squad).
 So, the position remains intriguing, for sure.